fukatani/rujaion/README.md

 * GUI debug
 * completer and jumper (based on racer)
 * Online judge testcases downloading and testing. (based on online-judge-tools)
+* Debug with online judge testcases
+* Do online judge submission

 Software Requirements
 ==============================